Jehovah in the New Testament

 The most significant supporting evidence used by the New World Translation translators for inserting Jehovah in the New Testament are the J versions of the Bible.
 From 1385 A.D. onwards, the New Testament Greek manuscripts started to be translated into certain Hebrew versions with the inclusion of YHWH.
 It is essential to understand that these have no connection whatsoever with the Hebrew Scriptures or Old Testament manuscripts and were not translated until well over one thousand years after Jesus death.

 These versions are numbered J1 to J27.
 Two versions commonly referred to in the New World Translation are J7 and J18.
-J7 was translated from the King James Greek text in 1599.
+J7 was translated from the King James Greek text in 1599 by Elias Hutter, and forms part of the 1599 Hutter Polyglot.
 J18 was translated in 1885 and printed by The Trinitarian Bible Society in London.

 These versions of the New Testament can not be used as proof of YHWH in the original text as the first version was not until the fourteenth century.
-They are translated from Greek Manuscripts that we have access to today, documents that use Lord, not YHWH.
+They are translated from Greek Manuscripts that we have access to today, documents that use Lord, not YHWH, and so are neither accurate representations of the source they use, or the original documents.

 When using Jehovah the New World Translation translators use the J versions as justification in preference to the ancient Greek.
-As an example, the New World Translation Reference Bible footnote to Matthew 1:24 cites;
+For example, the New World Translation Reference Bible footnote to Matthew 1:24 cites;

 24* Jehovah J1-4, 7-14, 16-18, 22-24; Lord AB